DanieleCalvo/IntroPARCO_2024_H1_Calvo/README.md

 Sometime the pbs refuse to collaborate.
 It could be that the file is considered in windows mode.
 To change it, open it with the default text editor and change it on top left (you'll see many icons, click on the penguin) (remember to save the file before you close it).

+P.S. my results is the merging of more pbs, to have more values and more accurate results